My England Travel Guide

 Conversation:

 Most Britons are reserved by nature and often find it difficult to indulge in small talk with a complete stranger.
-Don't be offended when travelling on the London underground when people would use newspapers and books as 'shields'.
+Don’t be offended when traveling on the London underground when people would use newspapers and books as ‘shields’.

 Generally speaking, northerners tend to be more immediately friendly than southerners.
 Don't be surprised if people outside the 'Home Counties' of southeast England address you in overly affectionate terms such as 'dear' or 'love' (whether you are a man or a woman).